carpentries-incubator/gap-lesson/01-command-line.md

 >
 > Compare these approaches.
 Which one would you prefer to use?

 GAP has very helpful list manipulation tools.
-Just to show some more examples,
+Just to show some more examples:

+* finding elements of `G` having no fixed points:

 ~~~ {.gap}
 Filtered( elts, g -> NrMovedPoints(g) = 4 );